How Does Identity Theft Happen? (and How To Avoid It)

 12. Hackers taking advantage of weak data protection

-The average American household has at least 22 connected devices [*], giving cybercriminals multiple access points to your personal data.
+In 2024, the average American household has 17 connected devices [*], giving cybercriminals multiple access points to your personal data.
 If you don’t use a robust digital security solution, they can easily hack into your accounts or even take over your computer.

 How to prevent identity theft via weak data protection: